GBert/USBtinClone/README.md

 DEBUG=1
 ```

 Programming is slow, due to USB bitbanging.
+On systems with free GPIOs you
+could use the lightening fast GPIO mode.
 BTW: the k16 is the "fastest PIC programmer in the west" _Darron Broad_

+Normally you only need once to programm the bootloader.